 Current alerts affecting Port Phillip Bay and its associated water catchments:

-A pollution spill has been reported in Gardiners Creek, Box Hill.
-EPA is currently investigating and officers are on site.
-Avoid contact with the waterway until further notice.
+White foam pollution has been reported in Gardiners Creek near Glengarry Ave, Burwood.
+EPA is currently investigating.
+Avoid contact until further notice.

 Avoid water in Stony Creek.
 As a precaution consider avoiding eating fish from Stony Creek and Lower Yarra until further notice.